• Skip to primary navigation

 Summary

-Notably, this Resolution is unique in acknowledging 2018 Resolution passed by the Affiliated Tribes of the Northwest Indians of the United States recognizing the Orcas as revered relations for which there is a sacred obligation to ensure they are treated in a dignified manner, as well as the County’s collaborative work with the Puyallup Tribe of Indians, the Muckleshoot Indian Tribe, the Nisqually Indian Tribe, and the Squaxin Island Tribe to implement policies and programs that promote Orca recovery.
+Notably, this proclamation acknowledges the 2018 Resolution passed by the Affiliated Tribes of the Northwest Indians of the United States recognizing the Orcas as revered relations for which there is a sacred obligation to ensure they are treated in a dignified manner, as well as the County’s collaborative work with the Puyallup Tribe of Indians, the Muckleshoot Indian Tribe, the Nisqually Indian Tribe, and the Squaxin Island Tribe to implement policies and programs that promote Orca recovery.

-Pierce County (WA) is the third county to pass a Proclamation recognizing the rights of the Southern Resident Orca.
-This action follows similar proclamations in Washington State by the cities of Port Townsend, Gig Harbor, and Langley (December 2022), Jefferson County and San Juan County (January and February 2023), and most recently – the cities of Bainbridge Island (February 2023) and Des Moines (March 2023).
+Pierce County (WA) is the third county to pass a declaration recognizing the rights of the Southern Resident Orca.
+This action follows similar proclamations in Washington State by the cities of Port Townsend, Gig Harbor, and Langley (December 2022), Jefferson County and San Juan County (January and February 2023), and most recently – the cities of Bainbridge Island and Des Moines (February-March 2023).

-The campaign to recognize the rights of the Southern Resident Orca is led by the Earth Law Center (ELC) and partner, Legal Rights for the Salish Sea (LRSS), to protect and recover their population and the ecosystems on which they depend.
-The long-term goal is State level recognition of the population’s inherent rights.
+The campaign to recognize the rights of the Southern Resident Orca is led by the Earth Law Center (ELC) and local partner organization, Legal Rights for the Salish Sea (LRSS).
+The long-term goal is state-level recognition of the population’s inherent rights to protect and recover their population and the ecosystems.
 The campaign was launched in 2018 and in 2022 ELC created a template resolution that serves as the basis for the subsequent local-level proclamations.

 When using our data, please follow the FAIR and CARE Principles for data governance outlined in our Ethics Statement.
 We are doing our best to be correct in the information we provide, but if you notice any omission or inaccuracy, please report this to us immediately at info@ecojurisprudence.org so we can correct it.